The Victorian Government

 We want Victoria to be innovative and reflective of the community we serve.
 Graduates join us because we offer meaningful work that directly impacts Victorians and offers incredible career opportunities.
 No other employer has such a diversity of roles.
 Work in a place where you can live our shared values, including integrity, respect and human rights.

-The graduate program
+The Aboriginal and Torres Strait Islander graduate program pathway

 Complete 3 rotations in different departments over 12 months.
 You'll contribute to important work and make connections across government.
 Along the way, you'll develop your talents and find new passions.